 Wireless Microphone Systems With TRRS Connections

-Let’s take a look at a popular example of a wireless mic systems with TRRS connectior:
+Let’s take a look at a popular example of a wireless mic system with TRRS connector:

-Wireless mic system with TRRS example: Movo WMIC50 (link to compare prices on Amazon and other online retailers).
+Wireless mic system with TRRS example: Movo WMIC50 (link to check the price on Amazon).

 The MOVO WMIC50 system comes with a wireless transmitter and receiver that work on the popular 2.4GHz radio frequency band.
 On top of the headphones, this pack comes with a lavalier mic and a TRRS connector to connect the receiver to the smartphone.